BPMN-sw-evol/SOFIS/README.md

 1. **Code editor**: if you want to modify the program you must have, we recommend using Visual Studio Code (VS Code).
 You can download it from the [official website](https://code.visualstudio.com/download).
 2. **Version control system**: Install GIT from the [official website](https://git-scm.com/downloads).
-3. **Clone the repository**: Use the following command to clone the repository: `git clone https://github.com/danilonunezgil/BPM_PC_S.git`.
+3. **Clone the repository**: Use the following command to clone the repository: `git clone https://github.com/BPMN-sw-evol/SOFIS.git`.
 4. **Python**: Install Python from the [official website](https://www.python.org/downloads/) or install the Python extension in VS Code.
 5. **Required Python modules**:
    - requests (for making HTTP requests): `pip install requests`
-   - psycopg2-binary (only for STACK_QUERY_DB version): `pip install psycopg2-binary`
+   - psycopg2-binary (only for SOFIS_DB version): `pip install psycopg2-binary`

-If you plan to use the PostgreSQL version (STACK_QUERY_DB), follow the steps below:
+If you plan to use the PostgreSQL version (SOFIS_DB), follow the steps below:

 6. **Install PostgreSQL**: Download and install the stable or latest version from the [official PostgreSQL website](https://www.postgresql.org/download/).
 7. **Using pgAdmin 4** (included with PostgreSQL), create a database called `SOFIS`.